Andhra Bank: History

 IndiaFirst Life Insurance Company is a life insurance company in India.
-It is a joint venture between two of India's public sector banks – Bank of Baroda (44%) and Andhra Bank (30%), and UK's financial and investment company Legal & General (26%).
+It is a joint venture between two of India's public sector banks – Bank of Baroda (44%) and Andhra Bank (30%), and the UK's financial and investment company Legal & General (26%).
 It was incorporated in November 2009.
 It has its headquarters in Mumbai.
 India First Life made more than ₹2 billion in turnover in just four and half months since the insurance company became operational.
-India First Life insurance company is headquartered in Mumbai.
+India First Life Insurance Company is headquartered in Mumbai.
 India First is the first life insurance company to be recommended for ISO certification within 7 months of inception.

 On 30 August 2019, Finance Minister Nirmala Sitharaman announced that Andhra Bank and Corporation Bank would be merged into Union Bank of India.
 The proposed merger would make Union Bank of India the fifth largest public sector bank in the country with assets of ₹14.59 lakh crore and 9,609 branches.
 The Board of Directors of Andhra Bank approved the merger on 13 September.
 The Union Cabinet approved the merger on 4 March, and it was completed on 1 April 2020.

 Products and services

-Andhra Bank introduced Internet Banking Facility (AB INFI-net) to all customers of cluster linked branches.
+Andhra Bank introduced an Internet Banking Facility (AB INFI-net) to all customers of cluster-linked branches.
 Rail Ticket Booking Facility is made available to all debit card holders as well as to internet banking customers through IRCTC Website through a separate gateway.
-Corporate Website is available in English, Hindi and Telugu Languages communicating Bank's image and information.
+The Corporate Website is available in English, Hindi and Telugu Languages communicating Bank's image and information.
 Bank has been given 'BEST BANK AWARD' a banking technology award by IDRBT, Hyderabad for extensive use of IT in Semi Urban and Rural Areas on 2 September 2006.
 IBA Jointly with TFCI has conferred the Joint Runner-up Award to the Bank in the Best Payments initiative category in recognition of outstanding achievement of the Bank in promoting ATM Channel.

 International expansion

-Andhra Bank opened a representative office in Dubai in May 2006 and another at Jersey City, New Jersey, in June 2009.
+Andhra Bank opened a representative office in Dubai in May 2006 and another in Jersey City, New Jersey, in June 2009.

 In 2010 Malaysia awarded a commercial banking license to a locally incorporated bank to be jointly owned by Bank of Baroda, Indian Overseas Bank and Andhra Bank.
 The new bank, India International Bank (Malaysia), is based in Kuala Lumpur.
-Andhra Bank will hold a 25% stake in the joint-venture.
+Andhra Bank will hold a 25% stake in the joint venture.
 Bank of Baroda will own 40% and IOB the remaining 35%.

-Andhra Bank entered MoU with Bank of Baroda and Legal & General Group of UK to form a joint venture life insurance company IndiaFirst Life Insurance Company.
+Andhra Bank entered an MoU with the Bank of Baroda and Legal & General Group of the UK to form a joint venture life insurance company IndiaFirst Life Insurance Company.
 The shareholders' agreement has already been signed and necessary formalities are being completed for setting up of the company.
-The JV Company is already incorporated in June'08 and is in the process of filing for approvals from IRDA etc. IndiaFirst has commenced operations.
+The JV Company was already incorporated in June'08 and is in the process of filing for approvals from IRDA etc. IndiaFirst has commenced operations.